ricsanfre/ubuntu-cloud-vbox/README.md

 # Creation Ubuntu VM in VBox from Ubuntu cloud image

-This repository contains the manual instructions and Windows' PowerShell automation script for generating a VM in VBox from Ubuntu Cloud Image
+This repository contains the manual instructions and automation scripts (Windows' PowerShell and Linux bash) for generating a VM in VBox from Ubuntu Cloud Image.
+Windows and Ubuntu VirtualBox Host OS are supported.

 ## Why